 R-8.2.1/2: The MGC is required to indicate the TLS server/client role to the MG.

-NOTE – There is not any existing TLS related SDP defined which represents TLS client/server semantic.
-[IETF RFC 4572] intentionally delegates such control information up to the application (layer).
+NOTE – There is no existing TLS related SDP defined which represents TLS client/server semantic.
+[IETF RFC 4572] intentionally delegates such control information to the application (layer).

 R-8.2.1/3: The MG is required to select the TLS client or TLS server role based on the MGC request.